strimzi/proposals/012-admin-server.md

 The client service will hold an LRU cache of clients which are keyed on information from the security context to reduce the overhead of instantiating clients on multiple requests from the same user.
 The cache will be a configurable maximum size and will close and discard the least recently used entry if all cache slots are in use when a new request enters the system.

 ### Business logic modules
-The business logic modules implement the REST and/or GraphQL api as handlers for the REST api and datafetchers for the GraphQL api.
+The business logic modules implement the REST and/or GraphQL API as handlers for the REST API and datafetchers for the GraphQL API.
-When a REST api handler is invoked, it is passed the `routingContext` which contain Vertx objects representing the request and the response.
+When a REST API handler is invoked, it is passed the `routingContext` which contain Vertx objects representing the request and the response.
 It also contains the security context and the client service in the `routingContext`.
 Any calls to backend clients should always use the client service to obtain a fully configured client.
 For GraphQL queries, the `routingContext` can be obtained from the GraphQL `DataFetchingEnvironment.getContext()` method which gives the Graphql datafetchers access to the security context and the client service.